ABSTRACT (brief description)

 (1) Deficiency of some combination of DHEA, Testosterone, Oestrogen, Progesterone, Melatonin, Vitamin D, Magnesium, Tryptophan, Selenium, Iodine, Iron, Zinc, Vitamins, Etc.

 (2) Diabetes, kidney or liver disease, chronic inflammatory cytokine production,

-(3) THC overdose, smoking, alcoholism,
+(3) THC overdose, smoking, alcoholism and other addictions,

 (4) Severe concussion, or multiple minor concussions,

 (5) Mercury, Lead, Copper, Nickel and other “heavy metal” overload,